-The financial year of the Group is a calendar year; however this first reporting period of the Group represents a short financial year, 22 June to 31 December 2012.
+The financial year of the Group is a calendar year.

-The Consolidated Financial Statements for the short reporting period 22 June to 31 December 2012 have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board (IASB), London, United Kingdom and the interpretations of the IFRS Interpretations Committee (IFRS IC), in so far as these have been endorsed by the European Union (EU).
+The Consolidated Financial Statements for the reporting period 1 January to 31 December 2013 have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board (IASB), London, United Kingdom and the interpretations of the IFRS Interpretations Committee (IFRS IC), in so far as these have been endorsed by the European Union (EU).